 4) Will this machine make me a coffee making professional?

-While answering this question doesn’t involve any particular espresso machine, the response is fairly easy.
-Knowing how to use an espresso machine isn’t quite enough to turn you into a barista.
+Knowing how to choose the best home espresso machine isn’t quite enough to turn you into a barista.
 However, reading over the articles on this site should steer you in that direction.

 5) Do I need just the machine, or should I invest in a bean grinder?